Multi-Agent-sol/CyberForge-Framwork/docs/guide/commander/tasknode.md

-When using Agere to build an agent, you only need to consider what the current task is and what the next task will be.
+When using Cyberforge to build an agent, you only need to consider what the current task is and what the next task will be.
 Once you define each task, run a commander and add the tasks to it.
 The commander will automatically schedule and execute these tasks for you.